arthur-ruxton/squareBrain/README.md

 ###HTML - 8.1% & CSS - 11.4 %

-###JavaScript - 80.5% :
+###JavaScript - 80.5% : <br>
-App.js - controls game-play :
+App.js - controls game-play: <br>
-The **time element** of the game, the spec for **different levels** of complexity, the Keyboard event listeners for **player movement & level completion**, logic for **collecting gold nugs** & **displaying the end-game results** ( which involves clearing the canvas and removing event listeners.)
+The **time element** of the game, the spec for **different levels** of complexity, the Keyboard event listeners for **player movement & level completion**, logic for **collecting gold nugs** & **displaying the end-game results** ( which involves clearing the canvas and removing event listeners.) <br>
-Maze-gen.js - controls maze generation :
+Maze-gen.js - controls maze generation : <br>
-**Depth-first-search algorithm** implementation / **Animated maze generation (randomised).**
+**Depth-first-search algorithm** implementation / **Animated maze generation (randomised).** <br>
-Creates ‘special cells’ and removes all of their walls as it draws the cells - this logic ensures there are **multiple potential routes through each maze**.
+Creates ‘special cells’ and removes all of their walls as it draws the cells - this logic ensures there are **multiple potential routes through each maze**.  <br>
-Creates ‘Value cells’ and draws gold nugs into them, **the size of the nug is based on the size of the cell which is determined by the number of rows and columns in the current grid - this varies depending on the level you are on**.
+Creates ‘Value cells’ and draws gold nugs into them, **the size of the nug is based on the size of the cell which is determined by the number of rows and columns in the current grid - this varies depending on the level you are on**. <br>
-‘Current cell’ - this cell is highlighted which helps to visualise the process of the depth-first search and also **represents the player**.
+‘Current cell’ - this cell is highlighted which helps to visualise the process of the depth-first search and also **represents the player**.  <br>
 ‘Finish Line’ - this cell is also highlighted with a different colour to indicate the finish line.

 ## Approach